-G-III Apparel Group (GIII) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended April 2021.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+Wall Street expects a year-over-year increase in earnings on higher revenues when G-III Apparel Group (GIII) reports results for the quarter ended July 2022.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 This clothing and accessories maker is expected to post quarterly earnings of $0.49 per share in its upcoming report, which represents a year-over-year change of +25.6%.

 Revenues are expected to be $596.67 million, up 23.5% from the year-ago quarter.

 The consensus EPS estimate for the quarter has been revised 1.08% lower over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.

 Investors should keep in mind that an aggregate change may not always reflect the direction of estimate revisions by each of the covering analysts.

 Estimate revisions ahead of a company's earnings release offer clues to the business conditions for the period whose results are coming out.
 This insight is at the core of our proprietary surprise prediction model -- the Zacks Earnings ESP (Expected Surprise Prediction).